Y8Games/y8-afp-ads-sdk-javascript/README.md

 **Setup Ads**

+Download the gameBreakBeta.js file from this repository and place it in your project folder.
-Add the following line to your index.html file:
+Then, Add the following line to your index.html file:
 <script src="gameBreakBeta.js"></script>

 **Game ID Setup**